Are you looking for a natural facial moisturizer that not only gives you soft skin but has other health benefits too?

 It can be grainy and it often comes in chunks or lumps.

-It’s not really suitable to put directly on your face because of the odour and it’s lumpy, grainy nature.
+It’s not really suitable to put directly on your face because of the odor and its lumpy, grainy nature.

 1. The odor of raw, unrefined shea butter is very heavy; some describe it as “smokey” – I would say it smells more like burnt rubber and the smell does not go away when added to the other ingredients.
 The natural scent of unrefined shea butter is quite strong, and customers do not like it.